 Regular Zoom classes - ￡10 per class

 Next group breathwork class will be held on Tuesday 23th November 8-9pm, ￡10 in the studio and on zoom.
 Please contact me to book your place.
 The Gong will be played for the meditation but it wont be heard on zoom.

 Corporate packages - please contact me regarding your requirements - corporate lunch time classes are popular allowing employees to reset, refocus and release any stress so they are more productive, meeting their afternoon work requirements.
-Morning sessions are also available and are a great start for a busy day.
+Morning sessions are also available and are a great start to a busy day.

 Please contact me for more information.

 Breathing affects your respiratory, cardiovascular, neurological, gastrointestinal, muscular, and psychic systems, and also has a general effect on your sleep, memory, ability to concentrate, and your energy levels. – Donna Farhi

 "I just felt I wanted to send you a quick email after having the best nights sleep I have had in a long time.
 I felt so calm but invigorated and very much loved after your breathwork class last night.

 Along with my treatment with you which was truly amazing and with the Yoga last night I feel you have guided me on a very positive path.
 I know I have a lot of work to do on myself but I feel positive that I have found some good ‘tools’ to help and guide me.

 Thank you for everything you have done for me so far I truly am thankful I have met you."
 Caryn, Harpenden

 "Julie, Thank you so much!
 Amazing class!
 You are my Breath 🧚♂️ Fairy!
 Namaste!"
 Manuela, Harpenden